-You can change this behavior by setting the Oracle BAM Adapter property Block\On\Batch\Full to true in Oracle BAM Adapter configuration as described in Section 25.7.1, "Configuring Oracle BAM Adapter Properties."
+You can change this behavior by setting the Oracle BAM Adapter property Block\On\Batch\Full to true in Oracle BAM Adapter configuration as described in Section 22.7.1, "Configuring Oracle BAM Adapter Properties."

-For more information about BPEL process monitors see "Instrumenting BPEL Processes With Monitors" in Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.
+For more information about BPEL process monitors see Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.

-25.7.2 Configuring Oracle BAM Connection Factories
+22.7.2 Configuring Oracle BAM Connection Factories